MarcusGoldschmidt/scada-gobr/README.md

         * [ ] Email
         * [ ] SMS
         * [ ] Webhook
+* [ ] OS Ui for basic configuration for non developers users
 * [ ] Support for multiple database as main and time series
     * [ ] Sqlite
     * [x] Postgres